 - Field placement, practicum, or clinical experience are also commonly used to evaluate critical thinking and problem solving.
 Often secondary information from industry supervisors or practicum supervisors are used to determine successful achievement of these skills.

-- Cross-curriculum assignments (part A of assignment completed in one course, part B in a second course), program portfolios (create a portfolio from first semester to final semester), and collaborative webpages are excellent ways for students to demonstrate these EES skills over time – by developing something that is added to from semester to semester.
+- Cross-curriculum assignments (part A of assignment completed in one course, part B in a second course), program portfolios (create a portfolio from first semester to final semester), and collaborative webpages are excellent ways for students to demonstrate these EES over time.

-- Student led projects such as when students plan and implement a campus-events, community events, business project, applied research projects are excellent ways to demonstrate the integration of higher level thinking skills and abilities including critical thinking and problem solving.
+- Student led projects such as when students plan and implement campus-events, community events, business project, applied research projects are excellent ways to demonstrate the integration of higher-level thinking skills and abilities including critical thinking and problem solving.

 The information management EES are: